ryanmeador/mcp-npm-scripts/README.md

 Arguments:
 Provide arguments via the `args` array (strings).
 They are appended after `--` so they appear to the script as positional parameters.

-If no path is provided, the server currently starts with zero tools (you must point it at a project to register scripts).
+If no path is provided, the CLI searches upward from the current working directory for the nearest package.json (skipping its own) and uses that.
+If none is found, the server starts with zero tools.

 ## Development